haowulab/haowulab.github.io/DataSummerCamp/learningPlan.md

 - [Week 7](week7.md)
-	- Miscellaneous R functions
 	- R animation
-	- Continue to analyze the COVID-19 data
+	- Review some earlier contents.

 - [Week 8](week8.md)
+	- Write a review for the whole course.
-	- Wrap up the COVID-19 data anaysis.
-Finalize the report.
+	- COVID-19 data anaysis.
+Write a report.